AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

 ---
 title: Add Adobe Target's Visual Experience Composer (VEC)
-description: Learn how to implement Adobe Target using Launch with at.js, a global mbox, parameters, an order mbox, and custom header/footer code.
+description: Learn how to implement Target's Visual Experience Composer (VEC) with custom parameters, pair it with your device, and build an activity.
 This lesson is part of the Implementing the Experience Cloud in Mobile iOS Swift Applications tutorial.
 seo-description:
 seo-title: Add Adobe Target's Visual Experience Composer (VEC)
 solution: Experience Cloud